 The next morning, she awoke to an unpleasant pounding on her door.

-She leapt from bed and dashed to her mirror.
+Her eyes snapped open.
+She didn't need to answer the door to know who it was; nobody else would dare to call her by that pet name.
+Before answering the door to chastise him for it, Raven rushed over to her mirror.
 She was surprised he was up before her, she was usually the first up.
 And Speedy was rarely up before noon.
-Not wanting to ruin her immaculate reputation as the early riser, she decided on doing some quick damage control before answering the door.
+Not wanting to ruin her immaculate reputation as the early riser, Raven was attempting some quick damage control before answering the door.

-Buying herself some time, she croaked, "What do you want, Speedy?"
+Buying herself some time, she croaked, "What do you want, Harper?"

 She quickly took in his appearance.
-He wore khaki trousers and a dark blue fitted t-shirt.
-His damp hair hung sexily over his domino mask.
-She did have to give him credit for always looking put together; he always wore clothes that highlighted his excellent physique.
-She would be a fool not to see that he was gorgeous but that didn't mean she was going to tell him.
-He already had plenty of women doing that, no need to inflate his already too large ego.
+He wore khaki trousers and a dark blue fitted.
+His damp hair hung over his domino mask—the fact that she knew it probably took him twenty minutes of primping to achieve the effortless look, sadly, didn't detract from how alluring it made him look.
+Raven did have to give him credit for always looking put together; he always wore clothes that highlighted his excellent physique and his hair was never out of place.
+Yeah, she would be a fool not to see that he was, well, stunning...but that didn't mean she was going to tell him.
+He already had plenty of women doing that and she saw no need to inflate his already too large ego.

 He smiled softly, "I didn't mean to wake you up."